dime-scheduler/introduction/README.md

 ## Languages

-Two ways to change languages.
+There are two ways to change languages.
 The first is by using the navigation menu in the header:

 <img src="./assets/switchlanguage.png" />

 The other method is by using a query string parameter.
 Add a query string parameter named `lng` and use one of the supported languages:

 | Language | Code |